This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 They’re also fabulous to use on airplanes—whether you’re working or not.

 They especially helped me during the pandemic when I had to work from home, and one of my roommates did too.
-We live in a small apartment with thin walls, so I definitely got a good return on my investment.
+We lived in a small apartment with thin walls, so I definitely got a good return on my investment.

 I say investment because they’re not cheap.
 It’s been worth it to me to pay the high price for premium-quality headphones, but I certainly understand if they’re not something you want to spring for.